brendonperkins/Capstone/README.md

 **Question:** What are the factors that determine an individual's likelihood of exceeding $50K in annual income?

-**Context:** Marketing teams frequently use segmentation strategies to pinpoint potential high-value customers for exclusive offers.
-In this scenario, achieving a high performance score indicates that the marketing model is effectively identifying individuals who are both interested in and financially capable of purchasing premium products (true positives), while simultaneously conserving resources by avoiding outreach to those less likely to make a purchase (thus minimizing false positives).
-This targeted efficiency is crucial for optimizing the return on investment (ROI) in marketing campaigns.
+**Context:**
+Marketing teams often employ strategies to identify and target potential customers who are most likely to buy premium products, aiming for those who not only have the interest but also the financial means.
+Achieving a high score in identifying these ideal customers (true positives) while avoiding expenditure on reaching those unlikely to buy (minimizing false positives) is key to enhancing the return on investment (ROI) for marketing campaigns.
+It's important to understand that within the potential customer base, there exists a significant imbalance: a smaller segment can actually afford these high-end products, unlike the larger segment that may desire but cannot purchase them.
+This disparity presents an additional challenge in efficiently targeting the right individuals to maximize campaign success without misallocating resources.
+This implies the need for a trained model that maximizes the F1 score.

 **Dataset:** Adult Census Income from Kaggle